afontainec/chinchay-docs/docs/middleware/access.md

   ```

-  For more information as to how add TheWall instance look at the [API tutorial](../gettingstarted/apiMiddleware) and/or the [Chainfile Docs](../chainfile.html#middleware-access-thewall).
+  For more information as to how to add TheWall instance look at the [API tutorial](../gettingstarted/apiMiddleware) and/or the [Chainfile Docs](../chainfile.html#middleware-access-thewall).

 ### bootstrap